timhaley94/holdem/README.md

 We have a `scripts.sh` file which takes a includes a number of subcommands.
 Some options are:
 - `up` stand up the system in the foreground (with logs)
-- `up_background` stand up the system in the background (no logs)
-- `down` bring the system down
-- `build` force a fresh build of the docker images/containers
+- `rebuild` force a fresh build of the docker images/containers
-- `rm` remove stopped containers

 For example, to get the app up and running, run `./scripts.sh up` and then, viola, [http:localhost:3000](http:localhost:3000).